dvberzon/vanberzon-com/content/blog/how-readable-how/index.md

 description: A rundown of the thinking behind howreadable.com, my online experiment to measure code readability.
 How the experiment works and what I hope to measure with it.
 ---

+Have you ever had a really cool, simple idea that turned into a completely different, much more complicated reality?
+In July 2018 I had a nice idea for a conference talk about coding and grammar.
+A few months later I was designing and running an online scientific experiment!

-In my last [post][1], I introduced my code readability experiment at [howreadable.com][2].
-I explained how my interest in linguistics, and specifically the difference between *prescriptive* and *descriptive* grammar, inspired me to try and uncover descriptive rules for how to write readable code.
+In my last [post][1], I explained how my interest in linguistics, and specifically the difference between *prescriptive* and *descriptive* grammar, inspired me to try and uncover descriptive rules for how to write readable code.
+I told the story of the how this search led to my experiment on [howreadable.com][2].

-I set up the *howreadable* experiment as an attempt to discover the coding patterns that developers will instinctively follow to make their source code more readable.
-But how exactly does the experiment intend to achieve this?
-What is the "how" of *howreadable*?
+The aim of *howreadable* is to discover rules for improving readability that developers instinctively follow when writing code.
+I haven't found any rules yet, but I have discovered that I enjoy statistical analysis and experiment design and the company of my collaborators.

-In this post, I will explain the thinking behind the experiment, the methodology of its first iteration, and how I intend to improve the experiment to get better results going forward.
+If my last post dealt with the *why*, this post will deal with the *how* of *howreadable*.
+I will explain the methodology behind first iteration of the experiment, and the improvements that we have planned to achieve better results.

 ## How readable?

-The aim of *howreadable* is to discover rules for improving readability that developers instinctively follow when writing code.
-To do this, we need to have a way of objectively measuring the readability of a code snippet.

 Code readability is typically measured based on subjective opinion.
 A developer will rate the readability of a snippet of code by asking themselves how easy they found it to read.
 This is the simplest way to evaluate code, but subjective opinion is not the most reliable metric.
 Just as people are not often consciously aware of the grammar rules they follow in their speech, developers may not be able to accurately assess their own ability to read and understand code.
 It would be better if we could measure readability directly.